dcdpr/did-btc1/chapters/CRUD-Operations.md

 The Create operation consists of two main algorithms for creating identifiers and DID documents.
-A **did:btc1** identifier and DID document can either be created from a deterministic key pair or from an external ::intermediate DID document::.
+A **did:btc1** identifier and DID document can either be created from a deterministic key pair or from an external ::Intermediate DID Document::.
 In both cases, DID creation can be undertaken in an offline manner, i.e., the DID controller does not need to interact with the Bitcoin network to create their DID.